ryppl/__legacy/source/index.rst

 Hacking Boost via Git
 =====================

-As of this writing (|today|) this is not *yet* a proposal to switch main source control for boost away from subversion to git.
+This is not a proposal to switch main source control for boost away from subversion to git.
 In the meantime, this evolving document intends to

 * provide a demonstration of the system and a "try it out" process for the curious